IntegerMan/PolyglotNotebookTalk/Tasks.md

 - [ ] 03_Polyglot/09_InteropCSJS - Show JS using CS variables
 - [ ] 03_Polyglot/10_KQL - Talk about what KQL is
 - [ ] 03_Polyglot/10_KQL - Show an example of KQL, if possible
-- [ ] 03_Polyglot/11_RawValueStorage - Show Raw Value Storage interop with C#
-- [ ] 03_Polyglot/12_Mermaid - Show Mind Map of Charts
+- [x] 03_Polyglot/11_Mermaid - Show Mind Map of Charts
-- [ ] 03_Polyglot/12_Mermaid - Show Screenshots of Charts
+- [x] 03_Polyglot/11_Mermaid - Show Screenshots of Charts
-- [ ] 03_Polyglot/13_Magic Commands - Get a list of all magic commands built in
+- [x] 03_Polyglot/12_Magic Commands - Get a list of all magic commands built in
-- [ ] 03_Polyglot/13_Magic Commands - Talk about each magic command
+- [x] 03_Polyglot/12_Magic Commands - Talk about each magic command
-- [ ] 03_Polyglot/14_Extensions - Talk about extensibility and existing extensions
+- [ ] 03_Polyglot/13_Extensions - Talk about extensibility and existing extensions

 - [ ] 04_UsageScenarios/01_PandasProcessing - Choose a CSV file
 - [ ] 04_UsageScenarios/01_PandasProcessing - Show Loading a CSV File